By Jimmy Lee, Director of Public Affairs, Contra Costa County Office of the Sheriff

-Contra Costa County Sheriff-Coroner David Livingston announced that a coroner’s jury Friday, Sept.
-17, 2021 reached a finding in the April 16, 2020 death of 24-year-old Juan Carlos Ayon-Barraza of Vacaville.
-The finding of the jury is that the death is at the hands of another person, other than by accident.
+Contra Costa County Sheriff-Coroner David Livingston announces that a coroner’s jury today reached a finding in the September 28, 2020 death of 46-year-old Jeremy Robert Waring of Pleasant Hill.
+The finding of the jury is that the death is a suicide.

 Allen Payton contributed to this report.